indic-dict/dsal-scraper/README.md

   * Get dictionaries served from [DSAL](http://dsal.uchicago.edu/dictionaries).
   * Present it in a format better suited for consumption by the broader Sanskrit programming community.

-## Motivation
-This database copy aims to augment DCS web interface and address the following shortcomings:
-  * __Unblock NLP work__: People enthusiastic about applying machine learning tools to Sanskrit language data are hampered by lack of access to such data in a convenient format.
-Examples: [201706](https://groups.google.com/d/msg/sanskrit-programmers/2uwvGmrfI68/Pt8hMB3XAAAJ), [201607](https://groups.google.com/forum/#!searchin/sanskrit-programmers/DCS|sort:relevance/sanskrit-programmers/Zdj80IzI--U/G-zJEXgYCAAJ), [201605](https://groups.google.com/forum/#!searchin/sanskrit-programmers/DCS|sort:relevance/sanskrit-programmers/GMDUKF7zCaM/bOAAnNdkCQAJ)
-  * __Unblock UI work__: The valuable analysis could be presented to end users in many more creative ways.

 ## License and origin acknowledgement
 This builds on the foundational work by the DSAL team.
-See [LICENSE](LICENSE.md) file.

 # Resultant Dicts
 * Will be placed in the appropriate repositories named stardict-marathi etc..